 ASC Topic 606, which amends the guidance in former ASC Topic 605, Revenue Recognition, provides a single comprehensive revenue recognition model for all contracts with customers and contains principles to apply to determine the measurement of revenue and timing of when it is recognized.
 The standard is effective for the Company on January 1, 2018.
+The Company is in the process of contract review and documentation in preparation for adopting the revenue recognition standard.
 The Company plans to adopt this standard on the modified retrospective basis and does not expect a significant impact on the consolidated financial statements.

 An amendment to ASC Topic 715, Compensation - Retirement Benefits will require the service cost component of net benefit cost related to benefit plans accounted for under ASC Topic 715 to be included in the same line item or items as other compensation costs arising from services rendered by the related employees and will allow only the service cost component of the net benefit cost to be eligible for capitalization of internal costs.
 The amendment will also require the other components of net benefit cost, including pension settlement expense, to be presented in other income (costs) rather than in operating income.
 The amendment is effective for the Company beginning January 1, 2018.
-The Company is currently assessing the impact this update will have on the consolidated financial statements and disclosures.